Cosmologist/Gears/README.md

 ### Symfony Messenger transport to redispatch messages on kernel.terminate event

-It's a convenient way to speed up your app response to clients by scheduling hard tasks after the server response, thanks to the kernel.terminate event.
+It a convenient way to speed up your app response to clients by scheduling hard tasks after the server response, thanks to the `kernel.terminate` event.
+When run an application from the CLI, the `kernel.terminate` event not generated, in this case the events handled on the `console.terminate` event.

 Firstly, you should enable this transport:
 ```yaml